Last Update: May 16, 2023

 Unfortunately, terms used across jurisdictions that describe the relationships between parties sharing data are not interchangeable.
 Quantcast determines its role based on applicable law and the facts of its processing of personal data.

-Publishers: Where the GDPR applies, Quantcast is a controller of personal data collected using Quantcast tags and pixels dropped on your sites.
+Where the EU GDPR or the UK GDPR applies, Quantcast is a “controller” of personal data collected using Quantcast tags and pixels dropped on your sites.
 This document, together with the Quantcast agreement under which you access our services, addresses our respective GDPR compliance responsibilities.
-Where the CCPA applies, Quantcast acts as a third party.
+Where US state privacy law applies, Quantcast acts as a “third party” unless agreed otherwise.

 Notice/Transparency and Choice